bkshepherd/DaisySeedProjects/Hardware/GuitarPedal1590b/docs/README.md

 ## 2. Source the Components

 A full list of all the required components can be found in the [Bill_of_Materials_BOM.xlsx](Bill_of_Materials_BOM.xlsx) file.
 Everything uses Through-Hole type components for simplicity sake.
+You can omit components C6, L1, and U2 if you don't want to use the optional filtered power section of the schematic.

 ## 3. Solder Everything